-Wastewater is committed to the park by the Metropolitan Sewerage District of Buncombe County, NC (MSD).
-The lower developed sites in the park are served by an 8" gravity line running along Ferncliff Park Drive.
-An easement has been secured to extend wastewater from the 30" main running along the French Broad River to serve the park's upper parcels.
-Construction on this sewer line extension will begin November 2021 and public service will be available to the remaining 33 acres in Ferncliff Park no later than June 2022.
+Wastewater is committed from the Cane Creek Sewer District.
+An 8" designated, gravity line has been extended in the park and is situated in close proximity to the remaining parcels.
+An additional easement has been secured to extend waster from the 30" main line to serve the remaining parcels.
+The line terminates at the end of Ferncliff Park Drive and has been designed specifically to accommodate future capacity.
+Wastewater is treated by the Metropolitan Sewerage District located in Woodfin, North Carolina, approximately 15 miles from the property.
 The current capacity for the regional system is 40 MGD; peak utilization of the facility is approximately 19 MGD resulting in excess capacity of 21 MGD.
 Figure 1 illustrates the wastewater service supporting the park.